This section covers the following areas of troubleshooting:

 Solution: Examine the error log on the LDAP server.
-See the LDAP errors that are listed in Common LDAP Error Messages.
+For the information about LDAP errors, see Common LDAP Error Messages.

 Unexpected Results From NIS Operations

-Problem: NIS operations do not return the expected results, but no errors are logged.
+Description: NIS operations do not return the expected results but no errors are logged.

 Cause: Incorrect entries might exist in the LDAP or NIS maps, which results in mappings not completing as intended.

 Solution: Check and correct entries in the LDAP DIT and in the N2L versions of the NIS maps.

 Check that the correct entries exist in the LDAP DIT, and fix the entries as needed.

 If you are using OUD, start the management console by running the dsadm startconsole command.